-As a Depository, the reliability of IT systems plays a key role in Our audit procedures included the following:
+As a Depository, the reliability of IT systems plays a key role in the business operations.

-the business operations.
 Since large volume of transactions are processed, the IT controls are required to ensure that systems process data as expected and that changes are made in an appropriate manner.